Noël Clément-Janin

-Hilaire Noël Sébastien Clément, known as Clément-Janin (1862–1947) was a French writer and art critic, specializing in the modern history of engraving.
+Hilaire Noël Sébastien Clément, known as Clément-Janin (1862–1947) was a French writer and art critic, specializing in the modern history of printmaking.

 Biography

 His father, Michel-Hilaire Clément (1831–1885), was the author of several books on local history and traditions.
 Through his mother, Marie-Camille, he was related to the critic, Jules Janin.
 His first literary activities involved the posthumous publication of some of his father's works, and then donating his archives to the Musée d'Ethnographie du Trocadéro.
 The name "Clément-Janin" was also originally used by his father.